Loved by learners at thousands of companies

 There has never been a better time to use R for spatial analysis!
-The brand new sf package has made working with vector data in R a breeze and the raster package provides a set of powerful and intuitive tools to work gridded data like satellite imagery.
-Instead of the painful process of performing your spatial analysis in GIS systems like ArcGIS or QGIS and then shuffling your results into another system for analysis you can move your entire spatial analysis workflow into R. In this course you will learn why the sf package is rapidly taking over spatial analysis in R. You will read in spatial data, manipulate vectors using the dplyr package and learn how to work with coordinate reference systems.
+The sf package has made working with vector data in R a breeze and the raster package provides a set of powerful and intuitive tools to work gridded data like satellite imagery.
+Instead of the painful process of performing your spatial analysis in GIS systems like ArcGIS or QGIS and then shuffling your results into another system for analysis, you can move your entire spatial analysis workflow into R. In this course you will learn why the sf package is rapidly taking over spatial analysis in R. You will read in spatial data, manipulate vectors using the dplyr package and learn how to work with coordinate reference systems.
 You'll also learn how to perform geoprocessing of vectors including buffering, spatial joins, computing intersections, simplifying and measuring distance.
-With rasters you will aggregate, reclassify, crop, mask and extract.
+With rasters, you will aggregate, reclassify, crop, mask, and extract.
 The last chapter of the course is devoted to showing you how to make maps in R with the ggplot2 and tmap packages and performing a fun mini-analysis that brings together all your new skills.

 An introduction to import/export, learning the formats and getting to know spatial data.
 Some discussion of why we're using sf rather than sp.Reading vector and raster data into R50 xpReading vector data100 xpReading raster data100 xpGetting to know your vector data50 xpsf objects are data frames100 xpGeometry is stored in list-columns100 xpExtracting geometric information from your vector layers100 xpFirst look at plotting vector spatial objects100 xpGetting to know your raster data50 xpLearning about your raster objects100 xpAccessing raster data values100 xpPlot your raster object100 xp

 Preparing layers for spatial analysis